Baon Kainan

-Filipino restaurant in Portland, Oregon, U.S.
+Defunct Filipino restaurant in Portland, Oregon, U.S.

-Baon Kainan is a Filipino restaurant in Portland, Oregon, United States.
-It has garnered a positive reception.
+Baon Kainan was a Filipino restaurant in Portland, Oregon, United States.
+It garnered a positive reception, before closing in 2025.

 Description

-The restaurant Baon Kainan serves Filipino / Filipino-American cuisine in Portland, Oregon.
-The business has operated from a food cart on Alberta Street called Alberta Carts, and later on Couch Street in the north Portland part of the Kerns neighborhood.
-Baon Kainan has used the tagline "Not your tita's cooking".
-The restaurant's website says, "Our goal is to share our perspective on Filipino food through the lens of Filipino-Americans.
+The restaurant Baon Kainan served Filipino / Filipino-American cuisine in Portland, Oregon.
+The business operated from a food cart on Alberta Street called Alberta Carts, and later on Couch Street in the north Portland part of the Kerns neighborhood.
+Baon Kainan used the tagline "Not your tita's cooking".
+The restaurant's website said, "Our goal is to share our perspective on Filipino food through the lens of Filipino-Americans.
 Growing up predominantly in the U.S. and having a Filipino heritage makes our story unique but common to what second and third-generation Filipinos have experienced."

-The menu includes adobo made with smoked tamari and chicken stock, ensaïmadas, as well as kare-kare served with French fries.
-The business has also served sisig with jackfruit and mushroom, Filipino spaghetti with banana ketchup tomato sauce, and calamansi cream puffs.
-The brunch menu includes pork belly tosilog with eggs and garlic rice, and ube bibingka is among dessert options.
+The menu included adobo made with smoked tamari and chicken stock, ensaïmadas, as well as kare-kare served with French fries.
+The business also served sisig with jackfruit and mushroom, Filipino spaghetti with banana ketchup tomato sauce, and calamansi cream puffs.
+The brunch menu included pork belly tosilog with eggs and garlic rice, and ube bibingka was among dessert options.

 History

-The restaurant is owned by spouses Ethan and Geri Leung.
-The business started as a pop-up in Seattle.
+The restaurant was owned by spouses Ethan and Geri Leung.
+It started as a pop-up in Seattle.
 In 2021, the couple relocated to Portland and moved Baon Kainan to a lot at Metalwood Salvage on Northeast Prescott Street.

-Baon Kainan has been part of the Sobrang Sarap food tour.
-It has also hosted Balong as a pop-up serving breakfast sandwiches.
+Baon Kainan was part of the Sobrang Sarap food tour.
+It also hosted Balong as a pop-up serving breakfast sandwiches.
 In 2025, Baon Kainan was among local Filipino establishments that participated in a fundraiser for victims of the Vancouver car attack.

+Baon Kainan ceased operations as a food cart in July 2025 and re‑opened under a new concept as Pamana at The Hoxton, Portland, in Old Town Chinatown, starting September 3, 2025.